Differential Privacy for Government Agencies -- Are We There Yet?: Differential privacy in the survey context

-At first sight, offering strong formal privacy guarantees to the respondents will improve the quality of the collected data as more respondents might be willing to participate and to respond truthfully, if they know that their confidentiality is guaranteed.
+At first sight, offering strong formal privacy guarantees to respondents will improve the quality of the collected data, as more respondents might be willing to participate and to respond truthfully if they know that confidentiality is guaranteed.
 However, this only holds if the respondents fully understand and trust the protection mechanisms.
 Previous experience shows that this is not always the case.
-Randomized response proposed by \citet{warner1965}, which coincidentally happens to be the earliest protection mechanism satisfying the requirements of differential privacy, protects answers to sensitive questions by introducing randomness into the response process.
-In its basic form, the respondent flips a coin and depending on the result of the coin flip either answers the sensitive question or provides an answer to a completely different non-sensitive question.
-Since only the respondent knows whether the reported answer is the answer to the sensitive or non-sensitive question her sensitive information is protected.
-However, several studies have shown that introducing the concept of randomized response in a survey does not increase response rates or the likelihood that respondents answer truthfully \citep{edgell1982,landsheer1999,coutts2011,kirchner2015}.
-It seems that respondents do not trust the concept enough to reveal the true answers.
-See also \citet{oberski2020} for a similar argument.
+Randomized response, as proposed by \citet{warner1965}, which coincidentally happens to be the earliest mechanism satisfying the requirements of DP, protects answers to sensitive questions by introducing randomness into the response process.
+In its basic form, the respondent flips a coin, and depending on the result of the coin flip, either answers the sensitive question or provides an answer to a completely different question that is non-sensitive.
+As only the respondent knows whether the reported answer is the answer to the sensitive or the non-sensitive question, her sensitive information is protected.
+However, several studies have shown that introducing the concept of randomized response in a survey does not increase response rates or the likelihood of respondents answering truthfully \citep{edgell1982,landsheer1999,coutts2011,kirchner2015}.
+Respondents do not seem to trust the concept enough to reveal truthful answers (see \citet{oberski2020} for a similar argument).
+Thus, as discussed in the previous section, in practice it will not be sufficient to understand the actual privacy guarantees of differential privacy.
+Data collecting agencies will also have to take into account the perceived level of privacy protection and the implications this might have for the willingness to participate in surveys in the future.